abhaynayar/obsidian/notes/web.md

 - For faster HTTP requests and multithreading use `Turbo Intruder`.
 - Sometimes, `Wappalyzer` may detect extra information in view-source.
 - Be aware of encodings.
 For example, browsers automatically URL-encode certain things.
+- The server might be Windows.
+Don't forget, in case of webshells, you might need different commands.

 ### Tools